lalasray/DistriXSense/docs/vqvae_architecture.md

 - Optional temporal augmentation can randomly drop frames.
 A learnable temporal interpolator first linearly resamples the remaining frames to the configured input length, then applies a small learnable convolutional refinement.
-- Optional label-aware quantization embeds an activity label and a sensor id, adds that context to the encoder latent before codebook lookup, and can add a small CLIP-style contrastive loss between pooled sensor latents and activity label embeddings.
+- Optional label-aware training uses a sensor embedding during quantization and a training-only CLIP-style loss between pooled sensor latents and activity label embeddings.
+Inference does not require activity labels.

 ## Suggested Changes